Brooch, Silver and enamel paint, circa 1999-2000.

 Around '98-'99, I started to make things from thin silver sheet, handling the material energetically and as expressively as I could (albeit a fairly subdued sort of expression- not angsty at all!).

 I had started painting on metal a little before this, but it was mainly in a quite neat, consistent style- just like industrial coating really.
 This was different; scumbley, painterly, a bit more sensitive.
 The form, an imaginary large-leafed plant, was, to my thinking totally divergent from the sculptural/industrial/Minimalist/design-oriented silversmithing of the 80's-90's.
 (I'm certain that there is/was a bit of prejudice against the figurative/ representative.
 It has always felt like a 'risky' path).
-The German schmuck-kunstlers were becoming more sensitive at this time, this was a distant yet persuasive influence.
+The German art-jewellers were becoming more sensitive at this time, and this was a distant yet persuasive influence for me.

 This piece is quite large, as far as brooches go, about as big as a hand; I enjoy suggesting volumes with the thin material.
-Possibly the size might seem challenging for the wearer, but I believe it works! (see the earlier post on Sarah Bernhardt, below).
-There are those conflicting qualities (that I always go on about) reacting in this piece, which make it work, I think; un-specific yet familiar form; precious material, but handled with asperity, large volumes, but delicately defined, and painted an un-earthly colour, in an inconsistent manner (unlike the spray-paint paradigm of industry).
+Possibly the size might seem challenging for the wearer, but I believe it works!
+There are those opposite qualities (that I always go on about) reacting in this piece, which make it work, I think; un-specific yet familiar form; precious material, but handled with asperity, large volumes, but delicately defined, and painted an un-earthly colour, in an inconsistent manner (unlike the spray-paint paradigm of industry).